-In Russia, civil, administrative and criminal proceedings are available.
-There is a specialised IP Court, considering certain IP cases as a court of first instance (non-use cancellation actions, invalidation of IPO’s decisions) and certain cases as a cassation instance (infringement actions, for instance).
+Civil, administrative and criminal proceedings are available in Russia.
+The specialised IP Court considers certain IP cases as a court of first instance (non-use cancellation actions, invalidation of the Intellectual Property Office’s decisions) and certain cases as a cassation instance (infringement actions, for instance).
 The Federal Antimonopoly Service (FAS) considers unfair competition cases (administrative proceedings) as a court of first instance.
 The FAS’s decision can be appealed at the IP Court.
-The Criminal Code stipulates liability for the infringer for the illegal use of a trademark, if the illegal act has been committed repeatedly or has caused substantial damage (more than 250,000 roubles).
+The Russian Criminal Code stipulates liability for the infringer for the illegal use of a trademark, if the illegal act has been committed repeatedly or has caused substantial damage (more than 250,000 roubles).

-In Belarus, civil, administrative and criminal actions are also possible.
-Trademark-related civil disputes are considered by a special IP Board of the Supreme Court, which acts as both the first instance and supervisory authority.
+Civil, administrative and criminal actions are also possible in Belarus.
+Trademark-related civil disputes are considered by the Supreme Court’s IP Board, which acts as both the first instance and supervisory authority.
 Administrative and criminal cases are considered by local first-instance courts; the decisions can be appealed.
 The Criminal Code of Belarus provides for criminal liability for infringement of industrial property rights, including trademarks.

-In Kazakhstan, civil, administrative and criminal actions are also available.
+Civil, administrative and criminal actions are also available in Kazakhstan.
 IP disputes are considered by the court of general jurisdiction, as there is no specialist IP court.
-Article 222 of the Criminal Code provides for criminal liability for trademark infringement.
-On 26 December 2019, the president of Kazakhstan signed Decree No. 229, limiting the administrative actions that IP rights owners can take against small businesses suspected of IP rights infringement.
+Article 222 of the Criminal Code of Kazakhstan provides for criminal liability for trademark infringement.
+On 26 December 2019, the president of Kazakhstan signed Decree No. 229 that limited the administrative actions that IP rights owners can take against small businesses suspected of IP rights infringement.
 As a result, the suspension of police actions such as raids of premises suspected of storing counterfeit goods took effect on 1 January 2020 and will continue until 1 January 2023.
 The Kazakh government explained that the measures are designed to support small local enterprises.
 However, the change has a negative impact for trademark owners, because raids were the main tools used in securing evidence against counterfeiters.
-The inspections can still be conducted under certain circumstances, but all inspections related to IP rights, specifically trademark rights infringement, have been completely banned.
+The inspections can still be conducted under certain circumstances, but all inspections related to IP rights – specifically trademark rights infringement – have been completely banned.

-In Armenia, there are also civil, administrative and criminal proceedings available.
+There are also civil, administrative and criminal proceedings available in Armenia.
 Filing a lawsuit with a civil court of general jurisdiction is the most common route.
 No specialist IP court exists.
-Alternatively, a right holder can file a complaint with the competition authority – the State Commission for the Protection of Economic Competition, a specialist administrative body handling unfair competition cases, including trademark infringement by causing customer confusion or dilution.
+Alternatively, a right holder can file a complaint with the competition authority, which is the State Commission for the Protection of Economic Competition, a specialist administrative body handling unfair competition cases including trademark infringement by causing customer confusion or dilution.
 The Commission’s cases are usually widely reported in the media, which is good for deterring other infringers.
-In accordance with the Criminal Code, the illegal use of a trademark entails criminal liability only if it caused substantial damage (in excess of 200,000 dram).
+In accordance with the Armenian Criminal Code, the illegal use of a trademark entails criminal liability only if it caused substantial damage (in excess of 200,000 dram).